felpsmonteiro/MachineLearning/README.md

 # Machine Learning

-<p align="left">This repository is dedicated to centralize all solved assignments on Machine Learning subject on Master's Degree at Universidade Federal do Ceará </p>
+<p align="left">This repository is dedicated to save all solved assignments on Machine Learning subject on Master's Degree at Universidade Federal do Ceará </p>

 Tabela de Conteúdos
 =================